slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 "I’d rather have criticism from a genius than praise from an idiot."
 -- vox populi*

+> *"Time is a great teacher, but unfortunately it kills all its students."
+-- Hector Berlioz [1803]*

 > *"A critic is a legless man who teaches running."
 -- Channing Pollock [1880]*